First Steps with Foundry-ZKsync

 └── test

-We can build the project with forge build --zksync:
+You can compile the project using forge build --zksync:

 $ forge build --zksync